buddy-compiler/buddy-examples/README.md

 # buddy-examples

 This repository demonstrates buddy-mlir capabilities through selected representative workloads running on Chipyard 1.13.1 platform.
 These example models are lowered to Gemmini Dialect by buddy-mlir, where Gemmini is a DNN accelerator integrated in Chipyard.
-The workloads are simulated using tools provided by Chipyard: Spike functional simulator, and FireSim FPGA-accelerated simulation.
+The workloads are simulated using tools provided by Chipyard: the FireSim FPGA-accelerated simulation.

 ## Quick Start